 Dynamic Deconstructive Psychotherapy

-In research studies, DDP has been shown to improve symptoms of borderline personality disorder, dissociation, and depression, to lessen complex behavioral problems, such as suicide attempts, self-harm, and substance misuse, to decrease institutional care, and to improve functioning.
-DDP has been shown to be more effective for the treatment of borderline personality disorder than other common approaches.
-Approximately 90% of clients who undergo a full year of treatment will achieve clinically meaningful improvement, and recovery usually progresses after treatment ends.
-Because of these findings, the U.S. federal agency SAMHSA has included DDP on its National Registry of Evidence-Based Programs and Practices (see www.nrepp.samhsa.gov).
+In numerous clinical trials, DDP has been shown to improve symptoms of borderline personality disorder, dissociation, and depression, to lessen complex behavioral problems, such as suicide attempts, self-harm, and substance misuse, to decrease institutional care, and to improve social and occupational functioning.
+Because of these findings, the U.S. federal agency SAMHSA lists DDP as a treatment with evidence of effectiveness in its Suicide Prevention Resource Center (see www.sprc.org).

 Training Opportunities in DDP

 - Individual clinical supervision provided to PGY-III psychiatry residents

 - Elective in DDP is available for senior residents and psychology interns, which includes didactic instruction, assigned readings, and clinical consultation

 - Fee-based workshops and individual or group consultation is available to individuals and agencies (see list of therapists with advanced competency in DDP)

 - Training Manual

 - Forms and Questionnaire